This post may contain affiliate links. Please read our disclosure policy.

 Storing Info

-• If the fridge is too cold, the milk mixture may partially freeze and produce a hard cake.
+• STORE covered in the fridge for 4-5 days.
+If the fridge is too cold, the milk mixture may partially freeze and produce a hard cake.
 Simply let the cake sit at room temperature for a few minutes to soften.

 Slice of chocolate tres leches cake topped with whipped topping and chocolate shavings.

-For More Cakes:
+For More Sweets:

-5 from 17 votes
+5 from 23 votes

 By: Lil’ Luna

-Chocolate Tres Leches Cake is a chocolate twist on a classic Mexican dessert.
+Chocolate tres leches cake is a chocolate twist on a classic Mexican dessert.
 This chilled treat is rich and decadent!

 Servings: 15 slices